English

 Why do we study Writing?

 Written communication is an exceptional characteristic of the human species.
-Over hundreds of years, writing has helped individuals to inform, collaborate and alert other, while societies benefitted from written history, culture and knowledge.
+Over hundreds of years, writing has helped individuals to share information, culture and knowledge.
 Writing is a life skill, not only an essential job-related skill.
 Regardless of your career or occupation, everyone has to write to communicate with others, whether it is a friendly email, a formal business memo, a report, a job application, a press release or a message of condolence.
 The effectiveness of your communication can affect your daily life and your life course outcomes.
-So, miscommunication can have serious consequences and unintended effects.

 https://epale.ec.europa.eu/en/blog/importance-writing-skills